An Overview of Freight Bill Auditing

 A freight bill includes the details of a shipping transaction.
 Leaders in the supply chain need accurate, timely freight bill audits to make good decisions.

-Unfortunately, getting to a place of reliable accuracy in freight bills is notoriously difficult.
-From inefficient handling to incomplete data, freight bills are rife with error, which undermines all of the desired outcomes.
+Unfortunately, achieving reliable accuracy in freight bills is notoriously difficult.
+From inefficient handling to incomplete data, freight bills are rife with errors, undermining all desired outcomes for your freight audit.

-Accounts receivable staff all the way up to finance leaders in an organization are often charged with standardizing and streamlining the processes around freight invoicing.
-The only way these processes can be improved is through the use of technology, specifically technology that automates freight bill audits.
+Accounts receivable staff, up to finance leaders in an organization, are often charged with standardizing and streamlining the processes around freight invoicing.
+The only way these freight audit processes can be improved is through technology that automates audit data.

-The team at Trax is dedicated to putting better tools in the hands of supply chain leaders worldwide.
-Here is an overview of several core areas of freight billing and auditing, including common problems with freight bills and how to reliably audit them.
+The Trax team is dedicated to providing better tools to supply chain leaders worldwide.
+Here is an overview of several core freight billing and auditing areas, including common problems with freight bills and how to audit them reliably.

 Risks of Incorrect Freight Bills